Welcome to my comprehensive guide on how to punish a sub effectively.

 Option to consider: have your sub set their own punishment

-This can give you an idea of what they are thinking and can also form a part of the punishment itself.
+This can will help give you an idea of what your partner is thinking and can also form a part of the punishment itself.
 A dominant friend of mine has been known to employ making a list of punishments as a punishment in itself, which then helps him figure out future punishments.
 So, all in all, this can be a helpful exercise.

 Punishments to avoid